Table of Contents

 - Showroom Log: A list of customers currently at the dealership.

-- Sight Unseen: Appraising a trade-in vehicle without physically inspecting it, which is generally not advisable.
+- Sight Unseen: Appraising a trade-in vehicle without physically inspecting it.

 - Skating: When one salesperson attempts to sell to another’s customer.